joyboseroy/honeywell-rag/README.md

-# Honeywell BA — Enterprise RAG System
+# Enterprise RAG System

 A metadata-first retrieval system for building automation that answers natural language questions across three incompatible data sources: PDF technical documentation, operational Excel files with cryptic column names, and live IoT sensor readings.

-Built as a demo for Honeywell Building Automation to show that enterprise RAG does not require a single vector store.
+Built as a demo to show that enterprise RAG does not require a single vector store.
 Each data source needs a different retrieval mechanism.
 This system unifies them behind a single query interface.

 **Core principle:** the index answers "which document?" — the document answers "what does it say?" — two different problems, two different mechanisms.